La Ariscona

 In the most natural way

-In the eye of the people
+In the way of the people

-And in the way of prosiar
+And in the way they chat

-In the mate that is provided
+In the mate that’s shared

-You can't hear it but it is
+You can’t hear it, but it’s there

-And there at Alpirio Núñez's
+And over at Alpirio Núñez’s place

-Very close to the lilí
+Right next to the lilí

 With accordion and guitar

-And it happened one morning
+And one morning it happened

-That I saddled my pigeon
+That I saddled my dove

-And I brought it with me
+And I took it with me

-And I didn't go to return it
+And I didn’t return it

-And I didn't go to return it
+And I didn’t return it

-And I didn't go to return it
+And I didn’t return it